 It's really important to remember the recycling symbol doesn't mean you can automatically put it in your household recycling bin - in fact, placing the wrong items in this bin causes contamination which could lead to more waste being sent to landfill unnecessarily.

 You can put glass jars and bottles (even the broken ones); all metals including tins and cans into your yellow recycling bin.

 Always make sure they are loose (not in a bag), clean and bigger than the size of your hand.
-You'll need to pop any plastic lids in your general waste bin.
+Metal lids are OK for your kerbside recycling bin however you'll need to pop any plastic lids in your general waste bin.